mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 These are my notes on the Coursera course [Accounting: Principles of Financial Accounting](https://www.coursera.org/learn/financial-accounting?specialization=foundations-management), taught by Prof. Marc Badia.

+This is the course 1/5 in the Coursera Specialization [Foundations of Management](https://www.coursera.org/specializations/foundations-management?).

 The course explains in 4 weeks the 3 most important finance reports (balance, income, cash-flow) and explains additionally accrual accounting.

 Overview: